milliechapman/dynamic-management-review/README.md

 ## Analyses and Data
 All cases from the systematic literature review were coded into `data/cases.csv` and include information on domain, year, spatial scale, temporal scale, and regulatory mechanism.

-All figures were made with `scripts/generate-figures.Rmd` and can be seen in knitted document `scripts/generate-figures.md` or `scripts/generate-figures-files`
+All figures were made with `scripts/generate-figures.Rmd` and can be seen in knitted document `scripts/generate-figures.md` or as png files in `scripts/generate-figures-files`

 ### Common files